 - 2019 April 2-3: IV Encuentro Nacional de Escuelas de Segunda Oportunidad, Madrid.

 - 2019 March 21-23: I International Congress on Education and Intervention: Psychoeducational, Family and Social.
 Las Palmas de Gran Canaria.

-- 2018 November 8-9: 1st Conference of school absenteeism and the right to education.
-Valencia.
-Click here for the informational brochure.
+- 2018 November 8-9: I Conference of school absenteeism and right to education.
+Valencia Link: informational brochure

 - 2018 September: A 15-month research project called GRE16-07 School refusal behavior profiles: identification, analysis and its relationship with other psychoeducational variables was finished.
-Among its main findings are: (1) the identification of school refusal behavior profiles; (2) the validation of instruments such as the Youth Life Orientation Test, the Positive and Negative Affect Scale and the Visual Analogue Scale for Anxiety-Revised; and (3) the study of the relationship between school refusal and other psychoeducational variables such as anxiety, depression, stress, affect or school anxiety.
-Contact: Carolina Gonzálvez, email@example.com
+Among its main findings are (1) the identification of school refusal behavior profiles, (2) the validation of instruments such as the Youth Life Orientation Test, the Positive and Negative Affect Scale and the Visual Analogue Scale for Anxiety-Revised, and (3) the study of the relationship between school refusal and other psychoeducational variables such as anxiety, depression, stress, affect or school anxiety.
+Contact: Carolina Gonzálvez

 Helpful links and other resources